REQUIRED MATERIALS

 ![]() |

-Apply double-sided tape to each side of the seams, then flatten them using a steel roller.
+Apply double-sided tape to each side of the seams, then flatten them with a steel roller.

 ![]() |